-All Life Sciences courses are accredited by the Royal Society of Biology who follow an independent and rigorous assessment to ensure that a degree contains a solid academic foundation in biological knowledge and key skills and prepares graduates to address the needs of employers.
+- All Life Sciences courses are accredited by the Royal Society of Biology who follow an independent and rigorous assessment to ensure that a degree contains a solid academic foundation in biological knowledge and key skills and prepares graduates to address the needs of employers.

+You will be taught by both research active lecturers and dedicated teaching fellows.
 Life Sciences facilities are excellent with well equipped teaching laboratories, lecture theatres and smaller seminar rooms.
 We have both an Interactive Computational Learning (ICL) suite and the BioMed Grid for independent and group study.

 In addition to University support mechanisms and facilities, Life Sciences has its own extensive support structure.
 Weekly tutorials in your first year provide the opportunity to regularly meet with your personal tutor and a small group of peers.
 Your tutor will be there throughout your time with us to help with both academic and personal issues.

 "I learnt many different skills in tutorials such as making posters, delivering presentations, critical evaluation of published papers and debating, which made the course very versatile and definitely not boring."

 We also provide support with data handling (QuBiC) and our Science 101 module helps first year students transition from school to university.

 The University has developed an online interactive tool to help Chinese students increase their employability and entrepreneurship skills.

 This is a pre-university course that helps to prepare you for study in the UK and helps you decide on future study.